Causal Inference Under Unmeasured Confounding With Negative Controls: A Minimax Learning Approach: Minimax estimation of GACE

 \subsection{Convergence Rates of GACE Estimators for Common Function Classes}

-In this part, we analyze the convergence rates of $\hat J_{\mathrm{REG}}$ and $\hat J_{\ipw}$ by further bounding the error terms in \cref{cor: ipw_reg_no_stab} in terms of the complexity of some common function classes.
+We next analyze the convergence rates of $\hat J_{\mathrm{REG}}$ and $\hat J_{\ipw}$ by further bounding the ``variance'' terms in \cref{thm:ipw_reg_no_stab,cor: ipw_reg_no_stab} in terms of the complexity of some common function classes.
 For simplicity and brevity, we set $\Hbbb'=\Hbbb$ and $\Qbbb'=\epol \Qbbb$.
-The results can easily be specialized to each of $\hat J_{\mathrm{REG}}$ or $\hat J_{\ipw}$ when only the corresponding pair of hypothesis and critic classes are realizable.
-Each result we present also implies the same convergence rate for $\hat J_{\mathrm{DR}}$ if we simply modify the critic class realizability condition to be as in \cref{cor: dr_no_stab}.
-We omit these corresponding results for $\hat J_{\mathrm{DR}}$ for brevity.
+The results can easily be specialized to each of $\hat J_{\mathrm{REG}}$ or $\hat J_{\ipw}$ {\newedit without these restrictions} when only the corresponding pair of bridge and critic classes are realizable.
+Each result we present also implies the same convergence rate for $\hat J_{\mathrm{DR}}$ if we simply modify the critic class realizability condition to be as in \cref{thm:dr_no_stab,cor: dr_no_stab}.
+We omit these for brevity.